-While Cuckoo Clocks, waterfalls, and booze filled chocolate cakes are some of the appeals to the area for adults, the Black Forest with Kids is actually considered one of the best places to visit in Germany with kids!
+The Black Forest with Kids is a wonderful option when visiting Germany with kids!
 There are alpine toboggans, farm stays where you get to play with goats, beautiful (and easy) hikes, stunning train rides, one of the biggest amusement parks in Europe, and so much more!

-You can easily spend a week (or more), or just choose a Black Forest 3 Day Itinerary from below (you can even combine a few to cover even more distance!)
-In this article, I’ll go over three separate 3 day itineraries that you can customize to your family, point out some of the best things to do in the Black Forest for kids, give some great accommodation recommendations, and more!
+But in this article, I keep it specific to the 3 day Black Forest Itinerary that we personally did with kids on our most recent trip to the Black Forest.
+I’ll go over ways that you can customize the trip to your family, point out some of the best things to do in the Black Forest for kids, give some great accommodation recommendations, and more!

 Other Traveling in Germany with a Family Articles You Might Like: